-As a consequence the Company's cash position decreased from the opening level of 4,385,952 at the beginning of the period by 3,344,913 to 1,041,039 at January 31, 2015.
+As a consequence the Company's cash position increased from the opening level of \$535,704 at the beginning of the quarter to \$6,060,907.

 Management believes it will be able to raise equity capital as required in the long term, but recognizes the risks attached thereto.
 The Company continues to use various strategies to minimize its dependence on equity capital, including the securing of joint venture partners where appropriate.